morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 - Prefer adapters that are supported with Linux in-kernel drivers.
   [This document](./USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md) contains a LONG list of adapters and chipsets that are supported with in-kernel drivers.

+- Be aware that USB3 cables and connections can interfere with 2.4 GHz WiFi and Bluetooth and work to mitigate resulting issues.

 > [!TIP]
 > If you are using a computer that has Secure Boot turned on and you want or need Secure Boot to stay on, please use USB WiFi adapters that use in-kernel drivers.